0eufc0smique/0eufc0smique/README.md

 ### Why ?
 Building a website for the first time was quite an exciting experience, and tons of ideas grew from there.
 You can see it [here](https://jerepe.github.io/my_first_website/).
-When learning GitHub Pages i found myself uploading its code back online.
+When learning about GitHub Pages i found myself uploading its code back online.
 That was 100% unexpected and pretty cool ;)

 ### I’m currently working on ...
 A personal project in mental health.